Hamilton, Ontario: Religion

 The most described religion in Hamilton is Christianity although other religions brought by immigrants are also growing.
-The 2011 census indicates 67.6% of the population adheres to a Christian denomination, with Catholics being the largest at 34.3% of the city's population.
+The 2011 census indicates that 67.6% of the population adheres to a Christian denomination, with Catholics being the largest at 34.3% of the city's population.
 The Christ the King Cathedral is the seat of the Diocese of Hamilton.
 Other denominations include the United Church (6.5%), Anglican (6.4%), Presbyterian (3.1%), Christian Orthodox (2.9%), and other denominations (9.8%).
 Other religions with significant populations include Islam (3.7%), Buddhist (0.9%), Sikh (0.8%), Hindu (0.8%), and Jewish (0.7%).
 Those with no religious affiliation accounted for 24.9% of the population.

 Government

 Citizens of Hamilton are represented at all three levels of Canadian government: federal, provincial, and municipal.
-Hamilton is represented in the Parliament of Canada by five Members of Parliament and in the Legislature of Ontario by five Members of Provincial Parliament.
+Hamilton is represented in the Parliament of Canada by five members of Parliament and in the Legislature of Ontario by five members of Provincial Parliament.

 Hamilton's municipal government has a mayor, elected citywide, and 15 city councillors—one per city ward—to serve on the Hamilton City Council.
 The province grants the Hamilton City Council authority to govern through the Municipal Act of Ontario.
 Hamilton's current mayor is Andrea Horwath, elected on October 24, 2022.
 Hamilton's next municipal election will be held in 2026.

 Hamilton is served by four school boards: the English language Hamilton-Wentworth District School Board and Hamilton-Wentworth Catholic District School Board and the French language Conseil scolaire Viamonde and Conseil scolaire catholique MonAvenir.
 Each school board is governed by trustees.
 The English language school boards are represented by trustees elected from wards in Hamilton.
 The HWDSB has 11 trustees and the HWCDB has 9 trustees.
 The French language school boards are represented by one trustee each from Hamilton and the surrounding area.

 The Canadian Military maintains a presence in Hamilton, with the John Weir Foote Armoury in the downtown core on James Street North, housing the Royal Hamilton Light Infantry as well as the 11th Field Hamilton-Wentworth Battery and the Argyll and Sutherland Highlanders of Canada.
 The Hamilton Reserve Barracks on Pier Nine houses the naval reserve division HMCS Star, 23 Service Battalion and the 23 Field Ambulance.